-Mr. Finlayson and Mr. Shenton replace Mario Stifano and Cybill Tsung, respectively, both of whom stepped down from their roles with the Company.
-Mr. Stifano has been retained as a special advisor to the incoming management team and will provide strategic guidance going forward.
-Ms. Tsung will provide consulting services to ensure a smooth transition of financial activities.
+Mr. Finlayson and Mr. Shenton replaced Mario Stifano and Cybill Tsung, respectively, both of whom stepped down from their roles with the Company.
+Mr. Stifano was retained as a special advisor to the incoming management team and will provide strategic guidance going forward.
+Ms. Tsung provides consulting services to ensure continuity of financial management.

-Change to Board of Directors
+Changes to Board of Directors